 Explaining kilowatt hours.

 You’ve probably heard of a kilowatt (kW) but what about a kilowatt hour (kWh)?
 Knowing what a kilowatt hour is allows you to monitor how much energy you use and where you could save, to ultimately lower your monthly energy bill.
 It’s also useful to learn the formula to convert kW to kWh.
 When you glance at a bill you might only notice the cost involved.
-But look closer and you will see your energy usage or the number of kilowatt hours you use a month in your home.
+But look closer and you will see your energy use or the number of kilowatt hours you use a month in your home.
 This blog will help explain how it works and how you can save money.

 Understanding a kilowatt hour (kWh).